tiny-frontend/tiny-frontend.github.io/docs/guide/architecture.md

 - [example tiny frontend](https://github.com/tiny-frontend/example-tiny-frontend): A simple micro frontend to be deployed and consumed
 - [api-cloudflare](https://github.com/tiny-frontend/api-cloudflare): an API using Cloudflare Workers where the latest bundle for that micro frontend is deployed
+- Example host:
   - [example-host-remix-node](https://github.com/tiny-frontend/example-host-remix-node): An example Remix app consuming that micro frontend
+  - [example-host-nextjs](https://github.com/tiny-frontend/example-host-nextjs): An example Next.js app consuming that micro frontend
 - [tiny-client](https://github.com/tiny-frontend/tiny-client): A small library to consume the micro frontend at runtime

 ## Example Tiny Frontend